-• Janet Gaynor, who went on the win the very first Academy Award for Best Actress in 1927 just two years after Ben-Hur.
+Gaynor went on the win the very first Academy Award for Best Actress in 1927 just two years after Ben-Hur.
 Gaynor then became one of the most accomplished actresses to make the transition from silent to talking pictures.
 After a string of successes in the 1930s, Gaynor largely retired from the industry in 1938 shortly after the release of A Star is Born.
-Gaynor was nominated for best actress in this film that was nominated for seven academy awards, including best picture.
+The film garnered her a nomination for best actress.
+In fact, the film received seven Academy Award nominations, including for best picture.
 Beyond Gaynor’s performance, this film is remembered as the first color film nominated for best picture.

-• Carole Lombard, who was born in Fort Wayne and went by the nickname the Hoosier Tornado.
+Carole Lombard was born in Fort Wayne and went by the nickname the Hoosier Tornado.
 Lombard was one of the most beloved actresses in Hollywood and met future husband, Clark Gable on the set of Ben-Hur.
-Beyond her extraordinary film career, she was posthumously awarded the Medal of Freedom by Franklin Roosevelt as the first woman killed in the line of duty during World War II.
+Franklin Roosevelt posthumously awarded her the Medal of Freedom.
+She was the first woman killed in the line of duty during World War II.

 The impact of the 1925 film version of Ben-Hur resonated throughout Hollywood and the film industry for years.
-It assured the survival of MGM as a major studio, it put “business” in the driver’s seat in show business as accountants and financiers took firm control of creative projects, and it gave countless numbers of struggling young actors and actresses precious time on screen as they rose from obscurity to become leaders in Hollywood for decades.
+It assured the survival of MGM as a major studio.
+Also, it put “business” in the driver’s seat in show business.
+Accountants and financiers took firm control of creative projects.
+In addition, the film gave countless numbers of struggling young actors and actresses precious time on screen as they rose from obscurity to become leaders in Hollywood for decades.